 The designed simulation experiment yielded 4,050 observations (270 scenarios \times 15 runs = 4050 total observations).
-The statistical analysis of the observations showed that the number of left turning vehicles, and the left turn control mode were among the factors influencing intersection delay the most.
-A binary probit model was fitted to select the best left turn control mode based on the intersection geometry and cross product of the left turn and their opposing through movements.
+The statistical analysis of the observations showed that the number of left turning vehicles and the left-turn control mode were among the factors that most influenced intersection delay.
+A binary probit model was fitted to select the best left-turn control mode on the basis of intersection geometry and the cross-product of the left turn and the opposing through-movements.

-1. Introduction
+Chapter 1: Introduction

-Left-turn movement are predisposed to a higher crash risk as vehicles cross the path of opposing through movements at intersections.
+Left-turn movements are predisposed to a higher crash risk, as vehicles cross the paths of opposing through-movements at intersections.
 Left-turn movements are subject to right angle crashes, which are often more severe.
 Furthermore, inappropriate selection of left-turn control modes (among protected-only, protected-permissive, and permissive-only) at signalized intersections increases overall intersection delay and yields inefficient operations.
-Therefore, it is vital to assess safety and operations of various left-turn phasing strategies and control modes to improve public safety and traffic operations at signalized intersections.
+Therefore, it is vital to assess the safety and operations of various left-turn phasing strategies and control modes to improve both public safety and traffic operations at signalized intersections.